How to Create RSS Feed With 9 Best WordPress RSS Feed Plugins

 |RSS with Images||3.4 / 5||900+|

 1. Category Specific RSS feed Subscription

-With this WordPress RSS feed plugin, you can show your visitors a menu that consists of multiple RSS feed subscription options other than your regular subscription option.
+With this WordPress RSS plugin, you can show your visitors a menu that consists of multiple RSS feed subscription options other than your regular subscription option.

 If your site covers a lot of topics and your visitors don’t know about them, then it could be problematic as they would be getting plenty of notifications of articles that they are not interested in.

 That’s where this RSS feed plugin comes to your rescue.
 It allows you to show category specific RSS feed for all of your categories.
-Interestingly, you can even configure up to 8 different custom topic specific RSS feeds.
+Interestingly, you can even configure up to 8 different custom topic specific RSS feed.

-This WordPress RSS feed plugin allows you create RSS feed that are specific to your tags using nothing more than a simple shortcode.
+This RSS feed plugin allows you create RSS feed that are specific to your tags using nothing more than a simple shortcode.

 You can add this RSS feed plugin to the sidebar from the widget menu.
 Also, you can add a shortcode [category_specific_rss_menu] to your posts and pages.